ioannisa/SecuredAndroidPersistence/README.md

 #### Provide PersistManager and EncryptionManager using Hilt

-Do it quickly, do it with hilt
+Do it quickly, do it with Hilt

 ```kotlin
 import android.content.Context